Introduction

 Error Reduction

-AI can reduce mistakes in:
+AI can cut mistakes in:

 - Data entry